ESCOMP/CTSM/doc/source/tech_note/Urban/CLM50_Tech_Note_Urban.rst

 floor) properties are provided for each of the density classes.
 Building interior minimum and maximum temperatures are prescribed based on climate and socioeconomic considerations.
-The surface dataset creation routines (see CLM5.0 User’s Guide) aggregate the data to the desired resolution.
+The surface dataset creation routines (see CLM5.0 User's Guide) aggregate the data to the desired resolution.

 An optional urban properties dataset, including a tool that allows for generating future